Uglesoft/eagor/README.md

 (note, the listener is blocked by the terminal on some devices)

+## Support

+Reach out to uglesoft at `uglesoft@gmail.com`

-## Authors
+## Author(s)

-Christian J Kesler, Uglesoft
+Christian J Kesler, Uglesoft Openware &copy;

+### Acknowledgements

+As always, I have ChatGPT to thank for helping me walk through my thought process and teach me new things as I go.